beredischool/materials/README.md

   - Go to https://www.jetbrains.com/idea/download/#section=linux
   - Click on download button which is located below "Community"
   - When download is finished open a terminal
-  - Execute next command:
+  - Execute next commands:
       - mkdir ~/ide && tar -xvf ~/Downloads/ideaIC-2016.2.5.tar.gz -C ~/ide/
       - cd  ~/ide/idea-IC-162.2228.15/bin
       - ./idea.sh
       - on the open window click in Configure -> Create Desktop Entry and Click Ok.
       - now you can close idea and you will be able to open it from OS start menu

 #### Install git